 Orange and black have long been the traditional colors of Halloween.
 With roots in harvest festivals, the orange color of vegetables and turned leaves is a perfect fit for the holiday.
 Black comes into play with the spooky elements and the tradition of trick-or-treating at night.

-Green has also brought red with it.
-But this green and red combo doesn’t look like Christmas colors.
-They are monster green and blood red!
+Seeing Red: Green has also brought red with it.
+But don’t mistake this green and red combo for other well-loved holidays.
+The Halloween palette includes monster green and blood red!
 Red has long been associated with vampires and now has strong ties to zombies as well.
-You may not see red in decorations hung around homes, but you will definitely see it on plenty of costumes!
+You may not see the color red in decorations hung around homes, but you will definitely see it on plenty of costumes!

-Finally, we get to white.
-Ghosts, mummies and all kinds of Ghouls are white.
-Plus, white is a great highlight color, and helps make the other, darker Halloween shades stand out.
+White is another color typically used for ghosts, mummies and all kinds of other Ghouls.
+What’s more, white is a great highlight color, and helps make the other darker Halloween shades stand out.